monsoonmaelstrom/book2/book2.md

 “You don’t have to be, you know.
 Neither does Davy.”

 “I know.
 Is it okay if we don’t talk about it anymore?”
 I ask.
-“I just want to lie here with you and not think about it.”
+“I want to lie here with you and not think about it.”

 “Alright,” he tells me, pulling me closer, and tucking my head under his chin.